abhikhokhar/SwiftBill_Bill-Calculator/README.md

 # SwiftBill_Bill-Calculator
-Project Overview
+Project Overview:
 This project is a simple web-based billing system that allows users to add items to their shopping basket, calculate the total, and view the final summary.
 The system takes the item name, price, and quantity as input, calculates the total for each item, and displays a summary of all items along with the grand total.
 The data is also stored in the browser's local storage for future reference.

-Features
+Features:

 Add items: Users can input item details (name, price, and quantity) to add them to the basket.
 Calculate total: The total for each item and the grand total is automatically calculated.
 View Summary: A summary page displays the complete list of items and the grand total.
 Local Storage: All the billing data (items and total) are saved in the browser's local storage.

-How to Use
+How to Use:
 1. Adding Items to Basket
 Navigate to the Billing Form section.
 Enter the item name, price, and quantity.